Oluwadare-Lolade/LITA-CAPSTONE-PROJECT/README.md

 ### Recommendations
 ---
-The marketing strategy that was used in the region with the highest sales can be employed in other regions to boost their sales tereby increasing the company's revenue.
+- The marketing strategy that was used in the region with the highest sales can be employed in other regions to boost their sales thereby increasing the company's revenue.
-The products with Low Sales and Small quantity sold ( Socks, Jackets) can be looked into to better understand the decline in sales and understand the market for such products.
+- The products with Low Sales and Small quantity sold ( Socks, Jackets) can be looked into to better understand the decline in sales and understand the market for such products.